redjoker011/dotfiles/README.md

-Collection of helpful tools configurations I used for day by day coding ⌨️
+Collection of helpful tool configurations that I used on my day by day coding ⌨️

 ![](./assets/ui.png)